Jony635/Commando-1985-NES-Edition_v2/README.md

 ## Installation

-Unzip the realese folder and execute the .exe file.
+Unzip the release folder and execute the .exe file.

 ## Usage